-Under the change in control and severance agreement, "good reason" generally means that the executive officer resigns from the company within 30 days following the end of our cure period (discussed below) as a result of any (i) a material diminution in executive officer's base salary, (ii) the assignment to executive officer of duties that are materially inconsistent with the executive officer's duties that results in a material diminution of the executive officer's duties, (iii) a material diminution in the executive officer's authority, duties, or responsibilities; (iv) a material change in the location of the executive officer's primary place of work to a location more than thirty (30) miles from his primary place of work immediately prior to such change and further from his residence, or (v) following a change in control, if the executive officer served as a Section 16 officer prior to the change in control, the executive officer is not a Section 16 officer of the company or its ultimate parent, or if the ultimate parent is not a public company with the executive officer not reporting to the chief executive officer of the ultimate parent company.
+Under the change in control and severance agreement, "good reason" generally means that the executive officer resigns from the company within 30 days following the end of our cure period (discussed below) as a result of any (i) a material diminution in executive officer's base salary, (ii) the assignment to executive officer of duties that are materially inconsistent with the executive officer's duties that results in a material diminution of the executive officer's duties, (iii) a material diminution in the executive officer's authority, duties, or responsibilities; (iv) a material change in the location of the executive officer's primary place of work to a location more than thirty (30) miles from his primary place of work immediately prior to such change and further from his residence, or (v) following a change in control, if the executive officer of the company or its ultimate parent, or if the ultimate parent is not a public company with the executive officer not reporting to the chief executive officer of the ultimate parent company.
 For a resignation to qualify as "good reason," the executive officer also must provide written notice within 90 days following the initial existence of the good reason condition, and we must have failed to materially remedy such event within 30 days after receipt of such notice.